-Population: 45 million, mainly Sindhis
+Population: 47.88 million, mainly Sindhis

-Capital: Karachi – since 1947 (previously Hyderabad & Thatta)
+Capital: Karachi – since 1936 (previously Hyderabad & Thatta)

-Language: Sindhi, official language of Sindh
+Language: Sindhi, Urdu and English are the official languages of Sindh

 Religion: Islam (80%), Hindhu (15%)

-The World Sindhi Congress (WSC) is committed to bringing to the world's attention the persecuted status of Sindhis in Pakistan and the Sindhi people’s struggle for human rights, including the right to self-determination.
+The World Sindhi Congress (WSC) is committed to bringing the world's attention to the persecuted status of Sindhis in Pakistan and the Sindhi people’s struggle for human rights, including the right to self-determination.

 WSC adheres to the principles of nonviolence, democracy, separation of state and religion and nuclear disarmament.
 Being based in the UK, USA, Canada and Sindh, the UNPO member brings together Sindhis of all religious and geographical backgrounds, supporting in a proactive and progressive movement the fight for human rights and opposing environmental atrocities along the Indus River.